WALKING WITH GOD

 When I saw David on the next visit, he was face down in bed.
 A weight was attached to his head and hanging down to pull his spine straight.
 Then, when his spine was straight, they inserted a metal rod in his back to maintain the position of the spine.

 David is over fifty years old at this time, twenty or more years after the accident.
 His back is straight and does not hurt.
 The metal rod has never been removed.
 He has been very active ever since the operation.

-My point is, we have to be willing to let God have His way.
+My point is, we must be willing to let God have His way.
 I thought at the time, while walking in the parking lot, that God might see that David would have turned to wickedness had he lived.

 Jesus taught us to persist in prayer.
 This is what we must do if we expect to get our prayers answered.
 So learning how to pray vigorously, and at the same time yield to God’s will, is an art; and like all arts, mastery requires much practice.

-It really is simple to and pleasant to live by the Life of Jesus.
-You may notice that all through each day and part of each night you are faced with a decision, or some kind of worry, or fear, or lustful thought.
+It really is simple and pleasant to live by the Life of Jesus.
+You may notice that all through each day and part of each night, you are faced with a decision, or some kind of worry, or fear, or lustful thought.
 You just keep asking Jesus to give you His thoughts on the matter.
-You do not have to stop what you are doing, it is a matter of disciplining your mind; of bringing every thought into subjection to the Lord Jesus.
+You don’t need to stop what you are doing; it is a matter of disciplining your mind, of bringing every thought into subjection to the Lord Jesus.

 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
 (II Corinthians 10:5)